 This introduction to 5G architecture, provides a capabilities view as context to consider how 5G can enable alternate network service delivery models.
 The purpose is to translate the technical capabilities 5G provides into a small set of basic build blocks, to highlight how 5G differs from 4G/LTE.

-The article is the first of two, this one looks at the architecture and the next one will look at the business.
+The article is the first of two, this one looks at the architecture and Part 2 looks at the business model.

 As this is about the architecture, here is my “simple” illustration of 5G Architecture and why “it’s different this time”: